-At the BCSC we are committed to supporting our families.
-Our Family Liaison, Ms. Miranda, is here to offer to parents and caregivers in need of support due to family stressors, such as children's mental health issues, parenting difficulties, financial struggles, or chemical usage.
-The Family Liaison nurtures families and children through: goal setting, listening and respect, connecting to community resources, support, knowledge and self-advocacy.
-The Family Liaison meets with parents to understand their questions and concerns and works with them to develop a plan for addressing the family's needs.
-The Family Liaison helps family members identify appropriate community resources; helps to improve communication between parents, schools, mental health providers and other community resources; and works collaboratively as part of a team.
+We are committed to supporting our families and take much pride in providing wrap-around services to the entire family.
+Our Family Services Department is here to offer parents and caregivers in need of support due to family stressors, such as children's mental health issues, parenting difficulties, financial struggles, chemical usage, immigration support, domestic violence, child support and HRA support with our live HRA government portal, and much more.
+The Family Services Department nurtures families and children through goal setting, listening and respect, connecting to community resources, support, knowledge, and self-advocacy.
+We meet with parents to understand their questions and concerns and work with them to develop a plan for addressing the family's needs.
+We help family members identify appropriate community resources; help to improve communication between parents, schools, mental health providers and other community resources; and work collaboratively as part of a team.
 The ultimate goal is to empower parents and caregivers to make and implement positive decisions necessary for their child.
-To contact Ms.Miranda, families may stop by the school during open hours, call her at (718) 402-3300 or e-mail her at firstname.lastname@example.org.

 Gender means the actual or perceived sex of an individual and includes a person's gender identity or expression.
 Sexual Orientation means the actual or perceived heterosexuality, homosexuality or bisexuality.
 Cyberbullying means coercion, intimidation, harassment or bullying that occurs through any form of electronic communication or information technology, including, but not limited to, e-mail, instant messaging, blogs, chat rooms, pagers, cell phones, gaming systems and all forms of social media and websites.

-The Dignity Care Act Coordinator at the BCSC is Carolyn Lashley, Director of Family and Student Support Services.
+The Dignity Care Act Coordinator at the TBCSC is Carolyn Lashley, Director of Family and Student Support Services.
 Ms. Lashley may be reached at 718.402.3300 or via e-mail at firstname.lastname@example.org.